pglevy/bixal-sketch-template/README.md

 ## Installation

-(preliminary)

 1. Download the zip from this repo.
-2. Before opening the Sketch files, add both the Bixal Design and Icons files as Libraries in your Sketch Preferences.
+2. Before opening the Sketch files, add the Icons file as a Library in your Sketch Preferences.
 3. Open the Bixal Design file and select 'Save as Template' from the Sketch File menu.
 (This will create a copy of the file in a special location.)

 ## Usage (New Project)